 Meet Personhood Alliance Education president Sarah Quale and Personhood North Carolina president and pastor Keith Pavlansky as they talk about the Safe Cities and Counties initiative.

 SAFE CITIES: FAQ

 Personhood Alliance Education created this FAQ to answer common questions associated with the Safe Cities initiative.
 Click on a question to reveal the answer or view and print out a PDF version of the FAQ.
-We will continuously update this FAQ as the movement grows.

 The Safe City movement seeks to restore law and order and to protect our fundamental, God-given right to life by re-establishing the legal personhood of the pre-born.
 Anarchy is the opposite of restoration of law and order; it is the destruction of it.
 The inalienable right to life doesn’t come from government, but from our Creator.
 The federal government was established to secure and protect this fundamental right.
 When the government removes or destroys this right—through the judiciary, the executive branch, or the legislature—it ignores the same Constitution that its members swore to uphold.
 It is the right and the duty of the People, who established the U.S. Constitution (according to its Preamble) and who are granted powers by the 10th Amendment “not delegated to the United States,” to institute a government that will protect the life and liberty of its people.
 For this to occur, the People of the United States must call for it.